ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 ---
 ### Password Restoration

+In case users forgot their password, they will be able to restore their account using the email they provided during [signing up](#authentication-and-csrf-protection).
+There are two endpoints that are used by the client for that functionality:

 - `POST /api/forgot-password`: Allows users to request a password reset.
 It takes an email address and sends a password reset link with a unique token.

 - `POST /api/reset-password/{token}`: Allows a user to set a new password using a valid token received via email.
 The token expires after 10 minutes.